 OPL’s Service Delivery Framework includes three service channels: virtual, facility, and mobile, through which OPL delivers five categories of service: collections, expertise, programs, spaces, and tools.

-OPL has a collection of more than 1,851,000 physical and digital items.
-The collection provides the foundation for literacy, cultivating the joys of reading, learning, exploring and creating for all ages.
-OPL’s collection contains English, French, Indigenous and other world languages.
-The OPL collection includes multiple formats, both to provide equitable access to individuals with disabilities, and to provide a wide range of digital content such as eBooks, eAudiobooks, streaming (for film, television, music), high-calibre online learning tools, as well as reference and research databases.
-Of the more than 1.8 million collections, 72 per cent are books.
-However, OPL also lends musical instruments (banjo, guitar, keyboard, mandolin, percussion, ukulele, violin), telescopes, access passes to museums and parks, and other items for public use.
+OPL has a collection of more than 1,851,000 physical and digital items in a variety of formats.
+The collection provides the foundation for literacy, cultivating the joys of reading, learning, and exploring and creating for all ages.
+OPL’s collection contains English, French, Cree, Ojibwe, and other languages, as well as a wide range of digital content such as eBooks, eAudiobooks, streaming (for film, television, music), high-calibre online learning tools, and reference and research databases.
+Of the more than 1.8 million items in the collections, 72 per cent are books.
+However, OPL also lends musical instruments, telescopes, access passes to museums and parks, and other items for public use such as CO2 monitors.

-Library staff, including librarians, library technicians, and other experienced employees support information and literacy needs of customers through Reader’s Advisory (knowledgeable reading recommendations), assistance with research, support for technologies including eReaders, hardware, and software, creative spaces and resources, as well as through management of cardholder accounts, etc.
+Library staff, including librarians, library technicians, and other experienced employees support information and literacy needs of customers by providing recommendations about the collection, assisting with research, and supporting the use of technologies including eReaders, hardware, software, creative spaces, and other resources.

-OPL creates cultural, creative and literacy programming that helps customers explore the depth and variety of resources in the collection, and hosts events that connect people, spark curiosity, and meet diverse community needs.
+OPL creates cultural, creative, and literacy-focused programming that helps customers explore the depth and variety of resources in the collection.
+OPL also hosts events that connect people, spark curiosity, and meet diverse community needs.
 Check out OPL's event listings.

-OPL provides equipment or technology for use on-site.
+OPL provides equipment and technology to use on-site.
 Tools range from everyday essentials (such as photocopying and printing) to new technologies for learning and experimentation.
-A prime example is the creative technology at OPL’s maker space, which includes 3D printing and modelling, laser cutting, audio-video editing, green screen and video gear, hand tools and electronics, a wall-to-wall whiteboard, and more.
+A prime example is the creative technology at OPL’s Imagine Space, which includes 3D printing and modelling, laser cutting, audio-video editing, green screen and video gear, hand tools and electronics, a wall-to-wall whiteboard, and more.

 - OPL has a service area of 2,700 km2